ThePagi/PBRNifPatcher/README.md

 * Specify the base name of the textures you have PBR files for (and other available parameters) in the settings.json.
 The "parallax" and "emissive" options should be set to true if you have the parallax and emissive textures. "subsurface" or "subsurface_foliage" turns on the corresponding shading (choose none or one) and requires a subsurface color texture.
 * More on the material specification at https://github.com/doodlum/skyrim-community-shaders/wiki/True-PBR
 * Place the settings.json file in the same folder as the executable.
 Place your .nif files in the same folder or any subfolders.
 * Run the executable.
-The modified .nif files will appear in an "output" folder.
-You can specify the -o parameter to override the original files, but this is not recommended -- as of now, even in Mod Organizer 2 it OVERWRITES THE ORIGINAL FILES instead of placing them into the overwrite folder.
+The modified .nif files will appear in an "pbr_output" folder.
 * You can check NifPatcher2.cpp if you are unsure about the program logic.

 # Texture paths
+* To avoid multiple issues between vanilla and pbr textures, all pbr texture paths point to /textures/pbr/... instead of just /textures/...
 * Texture paths are made to follow Skyrim naming as much as possible.
 The path for diffuse texture remains the same, other textures have a _suffix.
 * Diffuse: texturename.dds
 * Normal: texturename_n.dds